Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Hootsuite allows you to manually tailor and schedule posts.
 However, it also offers an auto-scheduling tool that determines the ideal time to publish the post.
 However, if you choose this option, you will not be able to choose the order of the postings.

-Hootsuite offers a maximum of 30 scheduled posts across all social media networks.
+Hootsuite offers a maximum of 350 scheduled posts across all social media networks using bulk message upload.
 It also features a draft mode that allows you to save unfinished posts.
 The Hootsuite Planner only displays one week’s worth of scheduled content at a time.

 Hootsuite and Buffer are tied for the top position in this category.
 Both offer excellent scheduling and publishing capabilities.
 While Buffer is simpler to use, Hootsuite provides more options for content scheduling flexibility.

-Hootsuite and Buffer take quite different approaches to manage social media conversations.
+Hootsuite and Buffer take quite different approaches to managing social media conversations.

 Buffer vs Hootsuite #2.
 User interaction